nbos/nbos.github.io/posts/arith.md

 ![](res/arith/huffman-0.svg)
 ![](res/arith/huffman-1.svg)

-where each symbol is alligned to a power-of-two slice of the code space reasonably close to its share in the distribution (unlabeled symbols, in order, are $K,Q,X,J,Z$).
+where each symbol is alligned to a binary slice of the code space reasonably close to its share in the distribution (unlabeled symbols, in order, are $K,Q,X,J,Z$).
 Encoding the string $ABA$ according to this assignment would produce $'0000~111000~0000'$.

-The length of individual symbol codes range between 3 bits for the most frequent letters $\{E,T\}$ to 10 bits for the least frequent letters
+The length of individual symbol codes in this example range between 3 bits for the most frequent letters $\{E,T\}$ to 10 bits for the least frequent $\{J,Z\}$.
-$\{J,Z\}$.

 Because Huffman codes produce a fixed *assignment* between symbols and codes, it can only give shares of code-space that are powers of
 $\frac{1}{2}$.
-The degree to which the produced distribution "reasonably" models the true distribution the Huffman code can be shown graphically (true in black, modeled in gray):
+The degree to which the Huffman tree's distribution "reasonably" models the true distribution can be shown graphically (true in black, modeled in gray):

 ![](res/arith/huffman-bars.svg)